aws-samples/serverless-test-samples/dotnet-test-samples/async-architectures/README.md

 |Project|Description|
 ---|---
 |[Lambda with DynamoDB](./async-lambda-dynamodb/)|You may use a variety of resource types to create the event listener for your asynchronous system under test.
 We recommend starting with AWS Lambda and Amazon DynamoDB.
 DynamoDB creates a persistent storage resource that can enable long running tests or an aggregate a set of results.|
+|[Lambda with SQS](./async-lambda-sqs/)|You may do not need to add a special event listener in case your asynchronous system contains a queue as the target of the lambda function.
+Since the existing queue is a persistant storage that can be used to verify the result of your end to end tests.